Huy-DNA/MPiSC/report/chapters/related-works/index.typ

 This section summarizes to the best of our knowledge existing MPSC queue algorithms, which is reflected in @dmpsc-related-works.

 The only paper we have found so far that either mentions directly or indirectly the design of an MPSC queue is @amqueue. @amqueue introduces a hosted blocking bounded distributed MPSC queue called active-message queue (AMQueue) that bares resemblance to WRLQueue in @wrlqueue.
-The paper further claims that the algorithm is indeed blocking, which backs our belief that WRLQueue is blocking, contrary to what @wrlqueue claims.

 #figure(
   kind: "table",